zilexa/Flexget-instructions/README.md

 - Quality: no prereleases or cinema recordings.
 Only Bluray rips in 1080p with a minimum filesize.
 But there are 2 fallbacks:
 - If 1080p with a certain minimum filesize is not available, it will fallback to a lower minimal filesize.
 - If also not available, it will fallback to 720p with a minimum filesize treshold for 720p.
-- Cleanup (purge) your Trakt account by removing movies you already have from the Trakt watchlist.

 _Subtitles:_
 - Find subtitles when the download is finished using the original filename.